 Although the modern mind negatively associates Hades with death and hell, he had a much more positive personality in ancient times.
 He was not evil.
 He was, in fact, associated in certain ways with both wealth and fertility/new life.

-The association with wealth probably developed from the fact that the earth's natural wealth (gems and precious metals) are located underground, which was clearly the realm belonging to Hades.
-This association with wealth caused Hades to be called "Plouton", meaning "rich one".
-That word is also the root of the English word, "plutocracy", meaning "rule by the wealthy".
-From "Plouton" comes the Roman (Latin) name, "Pluto".
+The association with wealth probably developed from the fact that the earth's natural wealth (gems and precious metals) is located underground, which was clearly the realm belonging to Hades.
+This association with wealth caused Hades to be called "Plouton," meaning "rich one."
+That word is also the root of the English word, "plutocracy," meaning "rule by the wealthy."
+From "Plouton" comes the Roman (Latin) name, "Pluto."
 Pluto was the Roman god who eventually came to be associated with the Greek god Hades.

 Hades/Pluto is also associated strongly with the earth's fertility.
 Plants appear to spring up from under the earth.
 Fertility, of course, was a major concern for the ancients, whose society/economy was much more agricultural than our industrialized society.
 Hades' sister was Demeter, a fertility goddess of grain and the harvest.
 Hades' lover and co-ruler over the underworld was Demeter's daughter, Persephone.
 Persephone was the fertility goddess of vegetation.